LEARNAcademy/Instructor-Resources/react/state.md

 - What is `setState()`?
 - What is an attribute?
 - When do we need to use curly braces in the JSX section?
+- Where do git commands happen vs yarn commands

 ### Next Steps
-- Go over the syllabus section and challenges
+- Open the syllabus section and briefly run through the challenges and expectations
-- Announce which repo will be used
+- Remind the student to use the `react-challenges` repo
+- Remind the students of the appropriate naming conventions for their branch and project name
-- Remind the students to be aware of whether they are in the project level or the repo level when making git commands.
+- Remind the students that yarn commands happen at the project level and git commands happen at the repo level
+- Post pairs in Slack
+- Open breakout rooms with ability for participants to choose their room

 ---
 [Back to Syllabus](../README.md#unit-two-introduction-to-react)